Language policy in Latvia: Private use of languages

 The Law on Electronic Media prescribes that national and regional electronic media need to broadcast at least 65% in Latvian (section 32).
 Besides, films aired in any channel should be dubbed in Latvian or have the original soundtrack and Latvian subtitles; TV broadcasts in languages other than Latvian, except news, live events, language learning broadcasts, and retranslated content, must be subtitled in Latvian.(Section 28).
 The same concerns films shown in cinemas, according to Section 17 of Official Language Law.
 Until a judgement of the Constitutional Court upon request of 24 ForHRUL MPs (delivered in 2003), broadcasting in minority languages was limited for private TV and radio (originally within 30%, since 1998 within 25%).

 According to Section 6 of Official Language Law, levels of skills in Latvian are defined for various professions, which concern the legitimate public interest.
-Totally, there are six levels and two lists of professions (longer for the public sector and shorter for the private sector), classified by needed level.
-For those who didn't get an education in Latvian and aren't disabled, an examination is needed to define their skills in Latvian, to work in these professions.
-Those who fail to show the needed level during inspections can be fined.
-Labour market shows high demand for skills in Latvian, Russian and English languages.
+Totally, there are six levels and two lists of professions (longer for the public sector and shorter for the private sector), classified by required level.
+For those who did not get an education in Latvian and are not disabled, an examination is required to define their skills in Latvian, to work in these professions.
+Those who fail to show the required level during inspections can be fined.
+The labour market shows high demand for skills in Latvian, Russian and English languages.

 According to Section 11 of State Language Law, organizers of public events have to provide in Latvian information, which concerns legitimate public interest (defined in Section 2 – public safety, health care et cetera).
 The same affects posters, billboards and signboards, according to Section 21.
 Previously, according to the Law of languages as amended in 1992 (Section 5), organizers of any public event had to provide a translation into Latvian in their conferences.
 An exemption had existed for organizations of ethnic minorities and religious organizations; 1997 Law on Meetings, Processions and Pickets has foreseen free choice of language in meetings, pickets and processions, too (Section 19).